Watts, Newton-Meters, Power & Torque - Making Sense of E-Bike Motors

 What is Power?

-For example, in motor vehicles, crankshaft speed corresponds to engine RPM, indicated by a tachometer.
-On electric bikes, the crankshaft’s speed depends on how fast the rider pedals and which gear the shifter is set to.
+The motor power rating indicates the maximum amount of energy it can output.
+Engine power is calculated by multiplying the engine’s torque by the crankshaft’s angular speed.
+For example, in motor vehicles, crankshaft speed corresponds to engine RPM.
+On electric bikes, however, that rate depends on how fast the rider pedals and which gear the shifter is set to.

 The more power an electric bike has, the more efficient the motor’s electric assistance and the less effort the rider needs to pedal.
 This benefit is especially noticeable when riding up hills and inclines.
-More power lets the e-bike handle higher loads without struggling, such as additional cargo or a passenger.
+More power lets the e-Bike handle higher loads without struggling, such as additional cargo or a passenger.

 Legal Considerations of High Power Ratings

-Class I and II models have a top speed of 20 mph, and Class III products have a top speed of 28 mph.
-Class II models may have either pedal or throttle assist, whereas Class I and III may only have pedal assist.
-Specific states also have additional restrictions, such as maximum engine power.
-For instance, the California Vehicle Code (CA VEH 312.5) defines an electric bicycle as any bicycle with an electric motor with a power rating of less than 750 W and “fully operable pedals.”
+Class 1 and 2 models have a top speed of 20 mph, and Class 3 e-Bikes have a top speed of 28 mph.
+Class 2 models have pedal and throttle assist, whereas Class 1 and 3 only have pedal assist.
+Specific states also have additional restrictions, such as maximum motor power.
+For example, California’s updated e-Bike laws define an electric bicycle as any bicycle with an electric motor with a power rating of less than 750W and “fully operable pedals.”

 How Power and Torque Ratings Affect Your Choice